-- Spray your tree fruits this month with a dormant soil to control mites and scale.
+- Spray your tree fruits this month with a dormant oil to control mites and scale.
 The oil simply covers the tree and suffocates the insects.
-(Note – do not apply dormant oil when the tree is not dormant.
+(Note- do not apply dormant oil when the tree is not dormant.
 Doing so in the spring, summer, and fall will cause damage.)

 - Remember to prune tree fruits just before the buds begin to swell.
 Remove all dead and diseased branches.
 Prune out branches that are crossing or overlapping other branches and will shade out other branches, thus reducing fruit production and quality.

-- Start pepper, tomato and eggplant seeds indoors to have transplants ready in mid-April.
+- By late February, start pepper, tomato, and eggplant seeds indoors to have transplants ready in mid-April.
 These crops need direct light and warm temperatures above 60°.

-- Plant seed potatoes and onion sets in the garden for harvest in late May-early June.
+- Plant seed potatoes in the garden for harvest in late May-early June.

 Jessica Strickland is an Agriculture Extension Agent, specializing in horticulture for North Carolina Cooperative Extension in Wayne County.